By Joshua Iversen

 FlatGround was officially launched on January 2nd, 2019, and since, the Twitter account (@FlatgroundApp) has reached nearly 19,000 followers.
 In its bio, the account describes itself as, “Harnessing the power of social media to break down barriers & prevent pitchers from falling thru the cracks.
 Improve skills & showcase talent.”

 While Twitter bios are limited to 160 characters, Friedman’s goals go far beyond the account’s short description.
+Go to the best and play with us online casino 25 euro startguthaben.
+A big bonus for everyone who came!

 “My goal is to help provide free coaching advice and exposure to players so they don’t fall through the cracks,” Friedman said in an email interview.
 “I want to level the playing field and eliminate financial and geographic barriers to the recruiting and scouting process, while also putting pitchers more in control of their destiny – not relying on being stumbled upon and ‘found,’ but instead pushing their own content out there.
 At least now, with FlatGround, it will let pitchers know they gave it their best shot to be seen so they don’t have regrets.”